amidos2006/eveqt/README.md

 	...
 }
 ```
-make sure that you remember the `<operator-name>` because you will need to add it into two other places in the `EquationParser` class in `eveqtree` package:
+make sure that you remember the `<operator-name>` because you will need to add it into two other places in the `EquationParser` class in `eveqt` package:
 - The first location is to add <operator-name> to `binaryOperator` arraylist at the beginning of the class
 - The second location is to add it as a case in the switch statement in `getBinaryOperator` function in the middle of the class